cloudiees/cloudiees.github.io/README.md

 - All page content
 - Add more content to footer
 - Maybe add some sort of contact me thing
-- Figure out why footer forces scroll
+- Figure out why footer forces scroll (Maybe get rid of footer)